 Conclusion

-To further enhance your productivity, consider using 2sync, our platform designed to sync Notion with Google Calendar, Google Tasks, Todoist, and more.
+To keep everything in sync, consider using 2sync to sync Notion with Google Calendar, Google Tasks, Todoist, and more.
+This ensures schedules and tasks stay aligned across platforms.